cenfun/monocart-reporter/README.md

 });

 /**
- * override "beforeAll hook" title to
+ * rewrite "beforeAll hook" title to
  * @title do something before all
  */
 test.beforeAll(() => {